Getting started with data analysis#

 data.tail()

 Looks good!
-We seem to have 30 rows of data (index running from 0 to 30), and meanigful column names and values.
+We seem to have 92 rows of data (index running from 0 to 91), and meaningful column names and values.

-Note that pandas DataFrames have labelled axes (rows and columns).
-In our sample data, the rows labeled with an index value (0 to 29), and columns labelled YEARMODA, TEMP, MAX, and MIN.
+Note that a pandas DataFrame has labeled axes (rows and columns).
+In our sample data, the rows are labeled with an index value (0 to 91), and columns labeled YEARMODA, MAX, MIN, TEMP1, and TEMP2.
 Later on, we will learn how to use these labels for selecting and updating subsets of the data.

-It is also possible to read only specific columns from the data when using the read_csv() function.
+It is also possible to read only specific columns from the data when using the .read_csv() function.
 You can achieve this using the usecols parameter when reading the file which accepts a list of column names that will be included in the resulting DataFrame.
-Also positional indices (e.g. [0, 1]) corresponding the position of the column in the file can be used to specify which columns should be read.
-For additional details, see the pandas read_csv() documention.
-Next, we will read the file Kumpula-June-2016-w-metadata.txt again and store its contents into a new variable called temp_data.
-In this case, we will only read the columns YEARMODA and TEMP, meaning that the new variable temp_data should have 30 rows and 2 columns:
+In addition, columns can be selected using positional indices (e.g., [0, 1]) corresponding the position of the column in the file that specify which columns should be read.
+For additional details, see the pandas .read_csv() documentation.

 temp_data = pd.read_csv(